Church of Santa María del Mar

 Accessibility.
 Accessible environments and services in Spain.

-An example of Catalonian Gothic
+An icon of the Catalan Gothic style

 - Construction: Church